 We have financed a portion of our working capital through debt instruments.
 We maintain a \$10.0 million term loan facility with PWB for working capital purposes.
-As of March 9, 2018, we have fully utilized our facility with PWB.
+As of April 1, 2018, we have fully utilized our facility with PWB.
 The facility is secured by all of our assets other than intellectual property.
 We may not encumber our intellectual property without the consent of PWB.
 The outstanding principal amount under the loan facility bears interest at 5.0% per annum.
 Of the current amount outstanding, the loan matures with respect to \$3.0 million in January 2020, with the remainder being due and payable in October 2020.
 Our credit facility with PWB contains restrictions that limit our flexibility in operating our business.
 We may not, among other things, without the prior written consent of PWB, (a) pay any dividends or make any other distribution or payment on account of or in redemption, retirement or purchase of any capital stock except in certain prescribed circumstances, (b) create, incur, assume, guarantee or be or remain liable with respect to any indebtedness except certain permitted indebtedness or prepay any indebtedness, (c) replace or suffer the departure of our Chief Executive Officer or Chief Financial Officer without delivering written notification to PWB within 10 days of such change or (d) suffer a change on our Board which results in the failure of at least one partner of either NEA or Canaan or their respective affiliates to serve as a voting member.
-We have, in the past, breached multiple covenants in our loan and security agreement related to cash levels and reporting requirements.
+We have, in the past, breached multiple covenants in our loan and security agreement related to cash levels, reporting requirements and required periodic deliverables to PWB.
 PWB has provided waivers in relation to all such prior breaches.
+Furthermore, pursuant to our credit facility with PWB, we are required at all times to maintain a balance of cash at PWB of at least \$8.0 million.
+The credit facility also contains a covenant related to the observation of materially adverse data in our Phase 3 clinical trial of LIQ861 on or before December 31,